HOW TO PLAY REZARUS

 Rezarus login screen showing Rez Account and Steam Account sign-in options

 A Steam Account signs in automatically through Steam for quick access.
 This option is only available when launching the game through Steam.
-Your Steam account can only be linked to one Rezarus account.
+Your Steam account can only be linked to one Rezarus account at a time.

 The first time you log in with a Steam Account, your username will be randomly generated (such as SteamNoob_xfdgsj).
-You can rename it using the popup shown after entering the lobby, or anytime later in the main lobby with the #rename command.
+You can rename your account in the account portal on the website, or anytime later in the main lobby with the #rename command.

 Both account types are free and offer the same features.
 Once online, you can play any mode, but new players are encouraged to start in the Practice Arena to learn the controls and gameplay.